Biddy Mason: Freedom

 In 1856, Smith decided to move to the slave state of Texas and sell his slaves there.
 He told his slaves that they would be free in Texas.
-Biddy relayed her fears of being separated from her children and remaining enslaved to two free black men: Charles Owens and Manuel Pepper.
+To two free black men--Charles Owens and Manuel Pepper--Biddy relayed her fears of being separated from her children and remaining enslaved.
 The men, including sheriffs and others, served Smith with a court order.
 A Los Angeles court heard the habeas corpus action regarding her freedom.
 Smith claimed that Biddy wanted to go to Texas.
 He then bribed her lawyer to not show up.
-She was not allowed to testify in court, since California law prohibited black people from testifying against white people.
+She was not allowed to testify in court since California law prohibited black people from testifying against white people.
 After Smith failed to appear in court on January 21, 1856, the judge presiding over the case, Benjamin Ignatius Hayes, freed Biddy and her family members.
-In 1860, Mason received a certified copy of the document that guaranteed her freedom.
-Biddy had no legal last name when she was enslaved.
+In 1860, she received a certified copy of the document that guaranteed her freedom.

+Like every enslaved person, Biddy had no legal last name when she was enslaved.
+After she became free, she used the last name Biddy Mason.
+Authors occasionally speculate that she took the name in homage to Apostle Amasa Mason Lyman, but the name "Mason" was more likely her original family name from Hancock County, Georgia.

 Los Angeles

 After becoming free, Mason and her daughters moved in with Robert Owens, the father of Charles Owens and a well-known Los Angeles businessman.
 Her daughter Ellen would eventually marry Charles Owens.
 Mason worked in Los Angeles as a nurse and midwife, delivering hundreds of babies during her career.
 Using her knowledge of herbal remedies, she risked her life to care for those affected by the smallpox epidemic in Los Angeles.
 One of her employers was the noted physician John Strother Griffin.
 Saving carefully, she was one of the first African American women to own land in Los Angeles.
 As a businesswoman, she amassed a relatively large fortune, which she shared generously with charities.
-Mason also fed and sheltered the poor, and visited prisoners.
+Mason also fed and sheltered the poor and visited prisoners.
 She was instrumental in founding a traveler's aid center, and a school and day care center for black children, open to any child who had nowhere else to go.
-Because of her kind and giving spirit, many called her "Auntie Mason" or "Grandma Mason."
+Because of her kind and giving spirit, many called her "Auntie Mason" or "Grandma Mason".

 In 1872, along with her son-in-law Charles Owens and other Black residents of Los Angeles, Mason was a founding member of First African Methodist Episcopal Church of Los Angeles, the city's first Black church.
 The organizing meetings were held in her home on Spring Street.
 She donated the land on which the church was built.
 She also helped to establish the first elementary school for black children in Los Angeles.

 Mason spoke fluent Spanish and was a well-known figure in the city.
 She dined on occasion at the home of Pio Pico, the last governor of Alta California and a wealthy Los Angeles land owner.